What To Do In Lancaster PA: A Weekend Guide

 Bird-in-Hand Bakery and Café – Get your fill of made from scratch Pennsylvania Dutch baked goods here.
 You’ll find whoopie pies, shoo fly pie, apple fritters, and much more.
 The café also serves soup, sandwiches, salads and ice cream.

-Things to Do in Lancaster PA:
+What to Do in Lancaster PA:

 Turkey Hill Experience – This might be geared more toward kids, but I’m super excited to visit!!
 I adore Turkey Hill ice cream and the unlimited free samples are calling my name.
 We’re planning to get the Triple Scoop tickets which include general admission, Turkey Hill Taste Lab, and Tea Discovery